pmendizabal98/Python_Portfolio_Projects/Weather & Solar Panel Energy Consump. Analytics/README.md

 - Performing analysis on the forecasted weather data.
 - Exploring any patterns or trends in the forecasted weather.
 - Analyzing how forecasted weather may impact power generation from the solar panel.

-# Weather_solar_energy_correlation_analysis.ipynb

-This notebook is the overall project with the Correlation Analysis and the machine learning model (3 machine learning model tested) to make predictions over the 4 best correlated weather variables that affect the solar panel generations.

-The steps in this notebook include:

-- A check for multicollinearity is conducted to identify potential issues caused by high correlations between predictor variables.
-(Given that in the past notebook, we saw that 4 weather variables has some correlation with the solar panel generation)
-- PCA is applied to address multicollinearity issues by transforming correlated variables into a new set of uncorrelated variables called principal components.
-- A multiple linear regression model is built using the transformed principal components as predictors
-- The goodness of fit of the linear regression model is assessed using the R-squared value, which measures the proportion of variance in solar power generation explained by the predictors
-- Cross-validation is performed to evaluate the model's performance and generalization ability.